 Coordination occurred with applicable resource agencies as discussed below.
 These agencies have expressed support for the restoration activities as they will benefit Marsh habitats and federally and state listed endangered species.
-These agencies will receive the Draft SEA during the public review period.
-Any additional comments received would be incorporated into the Final SEA.
-Correspondence with resource agencies is included in Appendix C. A complete mailing list is provided in Appendix D.
+These agencies received the Draft SEA during the public review period.
+Correspondence with resource agencies is included in Appendix C, a complete mailing list is provided in Appendix D, and responses to public comments are included in Appendix E.